windiana42/split_motion_picture/Readme.md

 make
 ```

+# Installation
+There is no install section in the Makefile.
+I did not want to pull of full autoconf/automake machinery for this little project.
+Simply copy the generated ./split_video executable somehwere on the path (i.e. `~/bin/`).

 # Run

 The following command assumes running in a shell that expands *.jpg to individual file names as `bash` does it.